tartley/tartley.github.io/posts/there-is-no-antimemetics-division.md

 wiki of dry and tantalizing protocols with which to "Secure, Contain, and Protect" a catalog of creepy anomalous artifacts.

-One of the arcs to break the churning surface of that crowdsourced fictional millieu is that of the
+One of the arcs to break the churning surface of that crowd-sourced fictional milieu is that of the
 [Antimemetics Division](http://scp-wiki.wikidot.com/antimemetics-division-hub):

 *"An antimeme is an idea which, by its intrinsic nature, discourages people